yzemaze/bga-duel-finder/README.md

 ```
 #,,5
 ```
-gpd and dpm are used when calculating whether a result should be bolded (= won duel/match)
+gpd and dpm are used to calculate wins of duels/matches and whether a result should therefore be bolded.

 Multiple matches can be displayed at the same time, e.g.:
 - Date: 21-04-2024